 Gross Motor Skills: Milestones for Children from Ages 3-4

-- Improved upper body mobility, which enables children to catch and throw large balls.
+- Improved upper body mobility, catching and throwing large balls.

 - Hitting a stationary ball from a tee.

-- Hopping and jumping higher because of stronger leg muscles with some children being able to hop on a single foot.
+- Hopping and jumping higher, with some children hopping on a single foot.

 Gross Motor Skills: Milestones for Children from Ages 4-5

 - Climbing stairs without assistance.

 - Spinning the body when throwing a ball.